The goal of the Qualified New Business Venture (QNBV) Program is to incent equity investment in technology-based businesses in the state of Wisconsin.

 - Manufacturing, biotechnology, nanotechnology, communications, agriculture, or clean energy creation or storage technology.

-- Services that are enabled by applying proprietary technology.
+- Services that are enabled by applying differentiating technology.
+(5)

-- It is undertaking pre-commercialization activity related to proprietary technology that includes conducting research, developing a new product or business process, or developing a service that is principally reliant on applying proprietary technology.
+- It is undertaking pre-commercialization activity related to differentiating technology that includes conducting research, developing a new product or business process, or developing a service that is principally reliant on applying differentiating technology.
+(6)

 - It is engaged in, or has committed to engage in, innovation in any of the following: